mongodb/mongo-meta-driver/features/topology/REPORT.rst

 There is minimal sharing of understanding, and fluency in another programming language is need to benefit from knowledge embedded in another driver implementation.
-The overall effort to testtopologies across the spectrum of drivers is a significant problem.
+The overall effort to test topologies across the spectrum of drivers is a significant problem.
 But it is also an opportunity for improving efficiency.

 The `mongo-orchestration <https://github.com/mongodb/mongo-orchestration>`_ project addresses the need